JanHerca/urantiapedia/output/wikijs/en/article/Daniel_Love_Glazer/Urantia_revelation_contemporary_thought.md

 ## And Now The Good News...

 If the picture of contemporary thought I have painted so far is a black one, let me hasten to add some brighter colors.
-We read in _The URANTIA Book_ that “_...the worst of the materialistic age is over; the day of a better understanding is already beginning to dawn._” ([UB 195:6.4](/en/The_Urantia_Book/195#p6_4)) And surely we can all see this dawn as we look about us.
+We read in _The URANTIA Book_ that “_...the worst of the materialistic age is over; the day of a better understanding is already beginning to dawn._” (<a id="a116_271"></a>[UB 195:6.4](/en/The_Urantia_Book/195#p6_4)) And surely we can all see this dawn as we look about us.
 People are searching for spiritual values and spiritual experiences.
 There is an enthusiasm for the religious thought of all cultures, old and new, East and West.
 A bewildering variety of groups has sprung up with spiritual orientations.
 There is much that one could criticize in many of these groups.
 Fallacies of pantheism, exaltation of the authority of the guru, beliefs that religion means practicing some esoteric technique to induce a mystical transcendence of self, an arrogance about the spiritual superiority of my group and my teacher-these impure tendencies may often be observed in the wave of new groups that call themselves “spiritual,” But the wave also contains some pure water, and, in general, I think the tide is shifting in a positive direction.
 At least people are seeking, and we know that Jesus taught that sincere faith and truth hunger will surely lead to the kingdom of heaven.

 There are contemporary thinkers with sublime thoughts, people who can be inspiring and even prophetic.
 I would like to talk about one of these, Martin Buber.
 Buber has had a profound influence on 20 th century philosophers, on theologians of different religions, and on thousands of students and readers from all walks of life.
 Reading Buber, one feels oneself not simply presented with a series of intellectual ideas, but also feels addressed by a deeply caring person.
 One somehow feels, not merely that here is an argument about certain issues which I have various agreements, disagreements, and questions about, but that here is a real person, addressing me and at the same time listening for my response, not simply my intellectual response but my response as a person.
 The qualities of authenticity and caring shine through Buber's writing, and induce the reader to ask himself, “How can I be authentic and caring too?”